 - 64. Measure the diagonal distances between the four dots on the ground.
 Record the distance from the dot on the front driver side of the car to the dot on the rear passenger side of the car as D3.
 Record the distance from the dot on the front passenger side of the car to the dot on the rear driver side of the car as D4. - 65.
 If D4 is greater than D3, the K-member needs to be moved towards the driver side the car.
-If D4 is less than D3, the K-member needs to be moved towards the passenger side of the car.

-- 66. Scribe a line in the fore/aft direction on the angle iron guide on one side of the car.
+If D4 is less than D3, the K-member needs to be moved towards the passenger side of the car. - 66.
+Scribe a line in the fore/aft direction on the angle iron guide on one side of the car.
 Extend this line rearwards straight onto the bottom of the K-member flange (the flat plate which bolts to the chassis).
 This will be used as a reference to determine how far you have moved the K-member. - 67.
 Loosen the four bolts holding the K-member to the frame.
 Tap the K-member from the side until it has moved the appropriate distance.
 This is easiest done with a large dead-blow hammer. - 68.
 Tighten the 4 bolts, mark new dots with the plumb bobs and re-measure distances D3 and D4. - 69.
-Repeat these steps until the difference between D4 and D3 is 1/8" or less.
+Repeat these Steps until the difference between D4 and D3 is 1/8" or less.
 This means the K-member is centered left to right under the car. - 70.
 Once the K-member is properly positioned, place the plumb bobs back onto the rear control arm mounting bolts and check that the dots on the masking tape are still indicating the correct position of the plumb bobs.
 If not, this indicates that the car has shifted on the jack stands.
 If it has shifted, you will have to go through the squaring procedure again. - 71.
 Torque the four upper K-member bolts to 89 ft/lbs. - 72.
-Torque the four rearward bolts holding the K-member to the chassis to 72 ft/lbs. - 73.
-Remove the C-clamps and angle iron guides. - 74.
-Remove the K-member brace, and install the engine.
+Torque the four rearward bolts holding the K-member to the chassis to 72 ft-lbs. - 73.
+Remove the C-clamps and angle iron guides.

+- 74. Remove the K-member brace, and install the engine.
 Gently lower the engine down onto the K-member, making sure not to pinch any lines or wires.
 Watch header clearance to avoid denting a header tube.
-It is recommended to start with the engine installed in the forward slots.
-If you wish to set the engine back 1" using the rearward slots, now is the time to follow the "Planning for the Engine Setback Option" at the beginning of these instructions.
-When the engine is in it's final position, install the engine mount nuts onto the engine mount studs and torque to 95 ft-lbs. - 75.
+Install the engine mount nuts onto the engine mount studs and torgue to 95 ft-lbs. - 75.
 Remove the engine hoist. - 76.
 Re-install the K-member brace using all the spacers provided and the 2" bolts with an M12 x 24mm OD washer under the head of each bolt.
 Check the oil pan and header clearance to the K-member brace.
 If possible, remove spacers from between the K-member brace and K-member.
 Do this until the K-member brace is as high as possible, but still has 1/4 inch of clearance to your oil pan and headers.
 If necessary, use the shorter 1-1/4" bolts to prevent the bolts from bottoming in the threaded holes.
-Tighten the two Grade 8 bolts to 100 ft-lbs. - Drill a 1/8" hole in the driver side frame rail just forward of the K-member and reattach the ground strap.
+Tighten the two Grade 8 bolts to 100 ft-lbs. - 77.
+Drill a 1/8" hole in the driver side frame rail just forward of the K-member and reattach the ground strap.